min2ha/ukwa-site/content/target/34321/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Joan McAlpine, your SNP MSP for the South of Scotland

 Joan McAlpine is Scottish National Party member of the Scottish Parliament for South Scotland.